Game Connectivity and Adaptive Dynamics: Main results

+Once we know that with high probability all good vertices can reach each other, we are then left with `plugging in' the remaining, unusual, vertices.
+We plug in these vertices by building on arguments in \cite*{bollobas1993connectivity}.
+Broadly, we show that those with at least one outgoing edge can reach many vertices, among which good vertices appear with high probability.
+Those which can be reached from a moderate number of vertices (and, in particular, sinks) are conversely reachable from many vertices, among which good vertices appear with high probability.

+Theorem~\ref{thm:main_game} follows from an even stronger result, Theorem~\ref{thm:main_grids}, which is stated and discussed in Appendix \ref{sec:tech_conn}, and is proved in Appendices \ref{sec:proof_intro}-\ref{sec:main_proof}.
 We note that our proof employs different methods from the ones used in \cite*{amiet2021pure}.
 For the result that we discussed in Section \ref{subsec:amiet}, \citeauthor*{amiet2021pure} also draw games uniformly at random, in their case from $\cG(n,\mbf{2})$.
-But, because there are only two actions per player in every game in $\cG(n,\mbf{2})$, all edges in the resulting best-response graphs are independent of each other, and their proofs rely heavily on this feature.
+But, because there are only two actions per player, all edges in the resulting best-response graphs are independent of each other, and their proofs rely heavily on this feature.
 Once there are more than two actions per player, the edges are no longer independent, and this requires an alternative approach.
+Our approach here is also different from the approach in our recent companion paper \citep*{johnston2026gameconnectivityadaptivedynamics} where we consider the setting where the number of players is fixed (or growing slowly) and the number of actions gets large.\footnote{In the `many players' regime considered here, each vertex of the best-response graph is incident to at least $n$ edges, so $n$ being large is likely to contribute to greater connectivity.
+If instead it is the number of actions that is large, then most vertices remain incident to a fixed number of edges, and fully characterising the `many actions' regime requires different arguments from those given here.}

+\paragraph{Intuition for Proposition \ref{prop:acyclic_games}} Cycles are very likely to be present in the best-response graph of a randomly drawn game $G$.
+Consider a \emph{plane} of action profiles that results from fixing the actions of all but two players.
+We show that a cycle exists in such a plane with probability at least $1/8$ (a constant independent of the number of actions or players).
+The fact that there are many planes when $n$ is large implies that it is extremely unlikely that none of them contains a cycle.
+Our proof is in Appendix \ref{sec:tech_acyclic}.

+\paragraph{Intuition for Proposition \ref{prop:234}} As explained above, if a vertex can be reached from a moderate number of vertices, it can be reached from every non-sink, so for super-connectedness to fail, there must be a vertex that can only be reached by a small number of vertices.
+Let us call a vertex a \emph{near-source} if it wins exactly one of its lines, which implies that it has only $k-1$ incoming edges (one per other vertex on the won line).
+If, other than the near-source, all the vertices on the near-source's won line are themselves sources, we say the near-source is \emph{isolated}.
+An isolated near-source cannot be reached by any non-sink that does not lie on its won line, implying that super-connectedness fails.

+Conditional on a vertex $v$ being a near-source, the probability that each of the other $k-1$ vertices on its won line are sources is $((k-1)/k)^{(n-1)(k-1)}$.
+The probability that $v$ is a near-source is given by $(n/k) ((k-1)/k)^{(n-1)}$ since it must lose all but exactly one of its lines, and there are $n$ lines going through $v$.
+There are $k^n$ vertices in the best-response graph, so the expected number of isolated near-source vertices is: